 To achieve the best results, strategic engagements typically include all six of these phases:

 - Align: Kickoff workshop with your cross-functional team to thoroughly discuss the business need(s) and establish success criteria.

 - Explore: In-depth exploration of attitudes, needs, habits, and motivations of market audiences.
 Often includes internal or external business stakeholder interviews to explore their expectations.

 - Quantify: Rigorous, large-scale research initiative among consumer audiences, including in-depth analyses.
 May also include interaction with, or mapping results to, a customer and/or prospect database.

-- Dive: Dig deeper into the intricacies of the survey outcomes and associated consumer needs, desires, mindsets, and emotions.
+- Analyze: Dig deeper into the intricacies of the survey outcomes and associated consumer needs, desires, mindsets, and emotions.
 Often includes building rich personas or profiles of target segments, a deeper understanding of consumer decision processes, etc.

 - Activate: A cross-functional collaborative workshop to help integrate learning into your corporate plans.
 Research must lead to decisions and to actions.

 - Monitor: Following activation, key performance metrics should be measured routinely to ensure successful strategic outcomes.

 This process can be applied to any large strategic research initiative a company undertakes.
 Here are some examples of tough business issues that our clients have been able to address through this system:

 - Segmenting the market to identify the most promising target audience(s).